animalcarpet/mydlm/README.md

 ON SCHEDULE EVERY 1 HOUR
 ON COMPLETION PRESERVE
 ```

+Row counts are estimates from `information_schema`.`tables` as counting actual rows
+can be too slow for very large tables.
+MYISAM tables will return a precise count of
+the rows, INNODB tables might be out by several percent in the same manner as index
+statistics that the optimizer uses for deciding the optimal way to run queries.
+The point
+of this feature is to get an overall impression of the growth in the number of rows,
+the precise figure is usually of secondary importance.
+If precise counts are desired
+there is an alternate version of the stats gathering procedure `monitor_tables_slow`
+which will count rows in each monitored table individually - Note this procedure
+could be very slow on larger systems.
+Only tables that have been imported into
+the system will be monitored, if a DLM process has been defined for a table it will
+be included within monitoring without additional work, other tables can be included
+without a DLM process if required.

 ### Events
 mydlm uses MySQL's EVENTS to automate the selection and running of jobs.